-- A. Create a mask automatically according to the waveform - B. Create a custom mask using the Mask Editor tool - C. Load the mask - D. When "Auto Mask" is On, the mask grows or shrinks in proportion to the horizontal or vertical setting values.
-As they change, the mask adjusts to fit the new scaling values - E. Return to the previous menu
+- A. Create a mask automatically according to the waveform - B. Create a custom mask using the Mask Editor tool - C. Load the mask - D. Return to the previous menu

 1.1.1 Create Mask

 The mask can be created based on an existing waveform trace.